beatcracker/Powershell-Misc/README.md

 #####`New-GitSvnAuthorsFile.ps1`

 Generate authors file for one or more SVN repositories to assist SVN to Git migrations.
-Can map SVN authors to domain accounts and get full names and emails from Active Directiry.
+Can map SVN authors to domain accounts and get full names and emails from Active Directory.
 Requires Subversion binaries and [Get-SvnAuthor](#get-svnauthorps1) function.

 Features

   * Generate authors file for one or more SVN repositories
-  * Map SVN authors to domain accounts and get full names and emails from Active Directiry
+  * Map SVN authors to domain accounts and get full names and emails from Active Directory
   * Full comment-based help and usage examples.